decentraland/old-documentation/_posts/documentation/building-scenes/2018-01-05-scriptable-scene.md

    * `sceneDidMount`.
    */
   async sceneWillUnmount() {
-    // gracefully tear down created things
+    // gracefully tear down created things.
   }

   /**
-   * It makes a subscription to remote events, those events occur in the context of the game and are sent thru the wire
+   * Makes a subscription to remote events, those events occur in the context of the game and are sent thru the wire
    * protocol.
    *
    * @param event name of the remote event to listen